 If they show any allergic reaction like being uncomfortable then immediately remove it from their diet.

-Healthy Basil plants for Guinea Pigs
+Which Are the Healthy Basil Herbs for Guinea Pigs?

 As we saw earlier there are varieties of basil plants available in the world.